St. La Salle Hall: Construction

 In 1916, a competition was held to determine the design of the building.
 Cornell University alumnus Tomás Mapúa, the first Filipino registered architect and subsequent founder of the Mapúa Institute of Technology (now Mapúa University), won the competition against 9 other architects, and was awarded ₱5,000 (US$116).

 The cornerstone was laid by Manila Archbishop Michael J. O'Doherty on March 19, 1920.
 On the same day, the Paco site was sold under the condition that the school is allowed to continue operation for 18 months before completely moving to the Taft campus.
 An amount of ₱260,000 (US$6,020) was spent on the first phase of the construction that took half a year.
 Classes on the new campus formally started on October 3, 1921.
 On February 22, 1922, only the first floor and half of the second floor were finished while the rest of the building was still uncompleted due to exhaustion of funds.
 The building was finally completed on December 15, 1924.
-Meanwhile, the chapel was completed on November 17, 1939, and was dedicated to St. Joseph.
+Meanwhile, the chapel was completed on November 17, 1939, and was dedicated to Saint Joseph.

 World War II

 The building sustained heavy damages during World War II.
 Numerous civilians took refuge in the building for protection.
-It was under shell fire for almost one week.
+It was under shell fire for almost a week.
 Japanese forces took possession of the building, and transformed it into a headquarters.
 Sixteen Brothers and 25 other civilians were massacred by Japanese troops inside the school chapel on February 12, 1945.

 Reconstruction of the building was made from September 1946 to December 31, 1948, at the cost of ₱246,883 (US$5,710).
 Permission was received from Archbishop O'Doherty in December 1946 to have the chapel re-dedicated to the Most Blessed Sacrament.
 The chapel was blessed a year later.

+21st century

+Retrofitting of the building started in January 2011, and was completed by 2012.
+In September 2024, the building was declared an important cultural property by the National Museum of the Philippines.
+The facade is equipped with colored lighting and a projection system, which De La Salle University uses to highlight events, commemorations, holidays, and advocacies throughout the year.